Why is my Garbage Disposal Leaking?

 Assessing Top, Side, and Bottom Leak Scenarios

 Water at the top rim suggests worn plumber's putty or a damaged rubber gasket.
 This connection point between your sink and the unit often fails over time.
+Loose mounting bolts at the top of the garbage disposal can cause leaks.

 Side moisture typically comes from loose drain line connections.
 The metal clamps or rubber gaskets may need tightening or replacement.
+Worn rubber gaskets can lead to leaks in garbage disposals.

 Bottom leaks around the reset button area signal internal seal failure.
 This is the most serious scenario requiring careful consideration.
+A bottom leak usually indicates internal seal failure and often means the disposal needs replacement.

 Leak Location Common Cause Repair Complexity Typical Solution